 - Top with the wine sauce and serve immediately.

 - Combine blackberries, wine, confectioners’ sugar and cornstarch in a small saucepan over medium-high heat.

 - Stir occasionally until liquid is thickened and bubbling and the berries are the color of red wine, 3-4 minutes.

 - Remove from heat and stir in the lemon juice.
 Serve warm.

 Disclosure: Columbia Crest sent me a case of wine to help me develop the recipes for this series and they are paying me for recipe development, photography, to publish blog posts and to promote the posts and their website and wines.
 All opinions are my own.

-This post originally appeared in February of 2014 and has been revised and republished in December of 2018.
+This post originally appeared in February 2014 and has been revised and republished in December 2018.